ibm-cloud-docs/dns/getting-started.md

 Effective 30 June 2023, IBM Cloud will no longer support the Domain Name Registration service, which is offered in partnership with Tucows Inc. For more information, see [Domain Name Registration domain transfer](/docs/dns?topic=dns-domain-name-registration-domain-transfer).
 {: deprecated}

-Domain name registration is the process of registering a user-friendly domain name, which identifies one or more IP addresses. {{site.data.keyword.cloud}} Domain Name Registration offers customers a central location from which to view and manage their domains.
+Domain name registration is the process of registering a domain name, which identifies one or more IP addresses. {{site.data.keyword.cloud}} Domain Name Registration offers customers a central location from which to view and manage their domains.
 {: shortdesc}

-As an additional service, {{site.data.keyword.cloud_notm}} offers secondary domain zones to our customers free of charge, allowing users to back up their primary domain records in the event of data loss or node failure.
+As an extra service, {{site.data.keyword.cloud_notm}} offers secondary domain zones to our customers free of charge.
+Secondary domain zones allow users to back up their primary domain records in the event of data loss or node failure.

-{{site.data.keyword.cloud_notm}} domain service functions similarly to any Domain Name System (DNS) management tool that you would use.
-You have the ability to interact with and edit existing domain records, add new records, and update information about reverse records.
+{{site.data.keyword.cloud_notm}} domain service functions similarly to any Domain Name System (DNS) management tool that you use.
+You can interact with and edit existing domain records, add new records, and update information about reverse records.
 The primary benefit of using {{site.data.keyword.cloud_notm}} over another DNS management service, or even managing it yourself, is that you have a central, reliable location in which all of your data is stored.

 ## Registering a new domain
 {: #registering-domain}